 – PENDV DESIGNS: T-shirts, leather accessories, totes, underwear, and swimwear.

-– Currently in the works: GIRLS IN STOCKINGS AND LEATHER, a book of photography.
+– Currently in the works: “NUDE FOR SATAN: Girls In Stockings & Leather” – a book of photography.

 Todd Pendu primarily focuses on erotic, nude, and fetish photography; however he has lensed fashion campaigns for Zana Bayne and Marc Jacobs… His work has been published in Vogue, Purple, S Mag, Juxtapoz, Mixt(e), Bullett, Galore, Creem,… He has photographed notables including Miley Cyrus, Paz de la Huerta, Kat Graham, Scout Willis and Tallulah Willis, Sophie Tweed-Simmons,…